Sarahi54/Crate-Cave/README.md

 UX/UI Section:
 ● Site Goals : Inform user about why crate training is positive for dogs despite the negative stigma related to crates.
 ● Design Choices, For heading font Oswald was used and overall font for the page is Roboto.
+Scroll down website easy to use that included internal links on navigation bar.
 ● User stories
 -As a User: they go into the website and can easily find information about the postivity behind crate training and how to get started.
 -As a site Administrator: the website is clear and straight to the point.
 Easy to manoeuvre through it.